 Vallie was here for the peak of the AIDS crisis, losing too many friends.
 She did everything she could to advocate for them, fighting for better public health services and passing out clean needles at needle exchanges.

 During her early years here, Vallie struggled to pay rent, and was evicted more than once.
 Eventually, Vallie and her friends pooled money together to buy a small Victorian as a tenancy in common in the Lower Haight.
 Lacking a proper roof, the house was more than a little run down, but they made it work.
 It didn’t take long after moving to the Lower Haight for Vallie to get involved in her community.
 She started at the street level, cleaning up her block and helping neighbors.

-Vallie’s lived in this district for the 30 years since.
-San Francisco’s been through a lot, and Vallie’s been right here through it all too.
+Vallie’s lived in this district for the 26 years and San Francisco’s been through a lot, and Vallie’s been right here through it all too.

 District 5 Neighborhood Activist

 Two Decades Fighting for Those Who Need a Voice

 Vallie organized neighbors to stop the violence that was ravaging the Lower Haight, and rallied parents to keep John Muir Elementary School open in the Western Addition.
 Later she led several nonprofits focused on education and environmental activism.

-In 2002, Vallie founded the Lower Haight Neighborhood Association and worked with merchants to form the Lower Haight Merchants Association.
+In 2004, Vallie founded the Lower Haight Neighborhood Association and worked with neighbors to form the Lower Haight Merchants & Neighbors Association.
 In these roles, she fought for social justice in schools and public housing, cleaned up local business districts, planted trees, brought parklets to our neighborhoods, and helped bring more beat cops to the Lower Haight.
-Working with her fellow neighborhood activists, Vallie later co-founded LoHAMNA which brings together residents and merchants in the Lower Haight.